Peter Waldo

 Peter Waldo (/ˈwɔːldoʊ, ˈwɒl-/; also Valdo, Valdes, Waldes; Pierre Vaudès, de Vaux; Petrus Waldus, Valdus; c.
 1140 – c.
-1205) was the leader of the Waldensians, a Christian spiritual movement of the Middle Ages.
+1205) was a French merchant and later preacher who founded Waldensianism (then called the "Poor of Lyon"), a mendicant ascetic sect which separated from the Roman Catholic Church.

 The tradition that his first name was "Peter" can only be traced back to the fourteenth century.
 This has caused some historians, such as Jana Schulman, to see it as likely a later invention.
 He is considered a Proto-Protestant.

 Relationship with Waldenses

 Peter Waldo is regarded by many historians, including Jana Schulman, as having founded the Waldensians sometime between 1170 and 1177.

 Waldo (as Valdes de Lyon) honoured with John Wycliffe and Jan Hus on the Reformation Wall, Geneva.

 There were claims that the Waldensians predated Peter Waldo.
 In his A History of the Vaudois Church (1859), Antoine Monastier quotes Bernard, Abbott of Foncald, writing at the end of the 12th century, that the Waldensians arose during the papacy of Lucius.
 Monastier takes him to mean Lucius II, Pope from 1144 to 1145, and concludes that the Waldenses were active before 1145.
 Bernard also says that the same Pope Lucius condemned them as heretics, but they were condemned by Pope Lucius III in 1184.

 Monastier also says that Eberard de Béthune, writing in 1210 (although Monastier says 1160), claimed that the name Vaudois meant "valley dwellers" or those who "dwell in a vale of sorrow and tears", and was in use before Peter Waldo.

-A claim persisted until the 19th century that Waldo had not begun any new movement but that he had arisen from a pure Christianity established by the Apostles in the Alps soon after Jesus' ascension, and that Waldo was merely perpetuating this pure faith.
+A claim persisted until the 19th century that Waldo had not begun any new movement, but that the Waldensian sect had arisen from a pure Christianity established by the Apostles in the Alps soon after Jesus' ascension, and that Waldo was merely perpetuating this pure faith.